Start painting patio slabs to give a fresh new look to your outdoor space

 1. Clean the patio slabs

-Following the correct advice on how to clean patio slabs will also ensure they are both grease and algae-free before you start.
+Ensure you follow the manufacturer's instructions to verify its suitability for the patio slab material.
+Adhering to the proper guidance on how to clean patio slabs will also guarantee they are both grease and algae-free before you start.

 2. Remove old paint

-If your patio hasn’t been painted before, you can skip this step and move straight on to the next one.
+If your patio hasn’t been painted before, you can skip this step and proceed to the next one.

 3. Prep your patio slabs